 The Axis Properties tab shows the elements (services, handlers, type mappings, transports, chains, and global configurations) of the Axis service.
-For more information see "Viewing Web Services WSDD properties" on page 47.
+For more information see "Viewing Web Services WSDD properties".

 Summary Statistics tab

 A Summary Statistics tab is available in the Management Console to view statistics on your deployment.